kelihlodversson/kelihlodversson.github.io/_posts/2020-04-20-hipsterComputer.md

+---
+layout: post
-# The case for more choices in desktop computing in 2020.
+title: The case for more choices in desktop computing in 2020.
+---

 The self and the other go-with.
 They go together.
 As with Yin and Yang, the dry and the wet side of the mountain, one cannot exist without the other.